longevity-genie/protein_hunter_mcp/README.md

 # Protein Hunter MCP

-An MCP (Model Context Protocol) server for Protein Hunter - protein design and analysis tools powered by Boltz, Chai-lab, PyRosetta, and LigandMPNN.
+An MCP (Model Context Protocol) server for **Protein Hunter** – protein design and analysis tools powered by Boltz, Chai-lab, PyRosetta, and LigandMPNN.

+**Protein Hunter itself was developed by Cho et al. in the work “[Protein Hunter: exploiting structure hallucination within diffusion for protein design]” ([bioRxiv](https://www.biorxiv.org/content/10.1101/2025.10.10.681530v1)) and released at the upstream repository [yehlincho/Protein-Hunter](https://github.com/yehlincho/Protein-Hunter).**

+**This `protein_hunter_mcp` repository is an unofficial MCP wrapper around the upstream Protein Hunter code, created by the Longevity Genie team for use by their LongevityForest AI agent repository and related tools; it is not an official project of the Protein Hunter authors.**

 ![LongevityForest Protein Hunter](images/longevity_protein_hunter.jpg)